logo

 Round Table "Digital Trends in Economy Transformation under Conditions of Global Competition"

 On May 18, 2023, the round table "Digital Trends in Economy Transformation under Conditions of Global Competition" was held at the State Trade University of Trade and Economics.
-The event was initiated by the Department of Economics and Competition Policy.

 In her speech, Anzhelika Gerasymenko, Doctor of Sciences in Economics, Professor, Vice-rector for Research, Pedagogical Activities and International Relations at SUTE, emphasized the extreme relevance of the problem of digital transformation of the economy in competitive coordinates, changes in the balance of market power, lack of state regulation adequate to the new realities.
 The Vice-rector wished the participants of the Round Table a fruitful discussion.